stimulusreflex/futurism/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 Lazy-load Rails partials via CableReady

+:rotating_light: *Futurism is still in pre-1.0 state.
+As much as I hope to keep the API backwards-compatible, I cannot guarantee it* :rotating_light:

 ## Facts
 - only one dependency: CableReady
 - bundle size (without CableReady) is around [~1.04kB](https://bundlephobia.com/result?p=@minthesize/futurism@0.1.3)